-Synopsis Description int setX509CertFromFile(const char FileName, IT_Format f); The setSecurityName() member function automatically retrieves and uses the specified certificate.
+Synopsis int setX509CertFromFile(const char FileName, IT Format f); Description The setSecurityName() member function automatically retrieves and uses the specified certificate.
 However, this function allows you to supply the certificate that an OrbixSSL application uses for authentication purposes.
 The certificate is contained in the supplied file.
 You must call either setRSAPrivateKeyFromDER() or setRSAPrivateKeyFromFile() before using this function.

-Parameters

-FileName The filename where the certificate is held.

-f Format of the file.
-For example:

-IT_FMT_PEM (PEM format).
+This API call can also be used to specify the following: • A certificate with an elliptic curve private key • A certificate with a DSA private key The FileName must be in PKCS12 format.
+The PKCS12 file should contain the private key and certificate.
+It may optionally contain the CA, but the CA will be ignored by this API call.
+Use the

+IT_CA_LIST_FILE configuration item to specify the CAs.
+Since the PKCS12 file contains both the certificate and private key, there is no need for a separate API call before this API call to set the private key.
+Parameters FileName The filename where the certificate is held. f Format of the file.
+For example: IT_FMT_PEM (PEM format).
 IT_FMT_DER (DER encoding).

-Return Value Returns IT_SSL_SUCCESS if the certificate is successfully supplied.
-Returns IT_SSL_ERR_FAILURE or IT_SSL_ERR_USING_PRIVATE_KEY otherwise.
-See Also IT_SSL::setRSAPrivateKeyFromDER() IT_SSL::setRSAPrivateKeyFromFile() IT_SSL::setX509CertFromDER() Note: The function IT_SSL::setRSAPrivateKeyFromFile() must be called before calling either IT_SSL::setX509CertFromDER() or IT_SSL::setX509CertFromFile(), if setting the certificate yourself.
+IT_FMT_PKCS12 (PKCS12 format).
+Return Value SSL_SUCCESS if the certificate is successfully supplied.
+SSL_ERR_FAILURE OR IT_SSL_ERR_USING_PRIVATE_KEY See Also IT_SSL::setRSAPrivateKeyFromDER() IT_SSL::setRSAPrivateKeyFromFile() IT_SSL::setX509CertFromDER() Note: The function IT_SSL::setRSAPrivateKeyFromFile() must be called before calling either IT_SSL::setX509CertFromDER() or IT_SSL::setX509CertFromFile(), if setting the certificate yourself.